ucalgary-srs/trex-imager-readfile/README.md

 3. Reset your IDL session by either clicking the Reset button in the IDL editor or by typing `.reset` into the IDL command prompt.
 If you compiled the code manually in step 2 (instead of adding to your startup file), skip this step.

 For further information, you can view what packages are installed using `ipm,/list`.
 You can also view the package details using `ipm,/query,'trex-imager-readfile'`.
-You can also browse previous releases [here](https://aurora.phys.ucalgary.ca/public/trex-imager-readfile-idl).
+Previous releases are available [here](https://aurora.phys.ucalgary.ca/public/trex-imager-readfile-idl).

 ## Updating